Ulysses (German band): History

 Ulysses was established in 1990 in Wiesbaden by bassist Ender Kilic, guitarist Mirko Rudnik and keyboarder Thomas Diehl.
 Their name refers both to the ancient Greek hero Οδυσσέας and to James Joyce's best-known work Ulysses.

 Joined by Dane drummer Jasper Stannow and Australian singer Gerard P. Hynes, Ulysses recorded their first studio demos in December 1991.
 After Stannow left the band, Ulysses found their permanent drummer in Robert Zoom.
 With this line-up they recorded their debut album "Neronia" produced by renowned British musicians Clive Nolan (Arena, Pendragon, Shadowland) and Karl Groom (Threshold) in 1993.
 Guest vocalist on two tracks was Tracy Hitchings (Quasar, Strangers On A Train, Landmarq).

 Ulysses' "Neronia" CD was released on Michael Schmitz's and Thomas Waber's renowned Inside Out Music label.
 A cassette edition was licensed to Metal Mind Production/Massacre Records.

 With their new singer, Marc Jost, Ulysses promoted the Neronia album throughout Europe, playing shows and festivals in Poland, Germany and the Netherlands, and opening for Pendragon on their "The Window of Life" European tour in 1994.

 In 1995 Ulysses played in the final of Germany's oldest and best-known rock festival for young talent, the 1822-Rock Festival.

 Due to a looming naming rights dispute, Ulysses changed their band name to Neronia in 1995 and after many line-up changes released their second album "Nerotica" in 2004.

 At the end of 2011, the Ulysses album Neronia was voted into Germany's Prog Top 40 by the German rock magazine Eclipsed.

 In 2021, Ulysses reunited with most of the original line-up named Ulysses Resurrection Project.

-A remastered and expanded 2CD set of the band's debut album was released in October 2023 on the Polish label GAD Records/chickadisc to mark the 30th anniversary of the first release.
+A remastered and expanded 2-CD set of the band's debut album was released in October 2023 on the Polish label GAD Records/chickadisc to mark the 30th anniversary of the first release.

+In June 2026 Ulysses releases its first single "Do You Know Her?"

+In August 2026, "Call for Caution" followed as another archive release from the band’s musically fascinating formative period, giving a preview of an extensive release of the band’s early demo recordings planned for 2027/28.